0xProject/0x-settler/README.md

 Settlement contracts utilising [Permit2](https://github.com/Uniswap/permit2) to perform swaps without any passive allowances to the contract.

+## How do I find the most recent deployment?

+The deployer/registry contract is deployed to `0x00000000000004533Fe15556B1E086BB1A72cEae` across all chains (unless somebody screwed up the vanity address and didn't update this document).
+The deployer/registry is an ERC1967 UUPS upgradeable contract that implements an ERC721-compatible NFT.
+To find the address of the most recent deployment, call `ownerOf(uint256)(address)` with the `tokenId` set to the number of the feature that you wish to query.
+The feature number is probably 1 unless something major changed and nobody updated this document.
+A reverting response indicates that `Settler` is paused and you should not interact.
+Do not hardcode any address other than `0x00000000000004533Fe15556B1E086BB1A72cEae` in your integration. _**ALWAYS**_ query the deployer/registry for the address of the most recent contract before building or signing a transaction, metatransaction, or order.

 ### Custody

 Custody, not like the delicious custardy, is when the token(s) being traded are temporarily owned by the Settler contract.
 This sometimes implies an additional, non-optimal transfer.
 There are multiple reasons that Settler takes custody of the token, here are a few: